Euro 2020 TV guide: Here is how to watch this weekend's games

 England fans go into this competition with a very real expectation that they’re going to win it.

-Gareth Southgate’s side reached the semi-finals of the 2018 World Cup and lost to Croatia in a tie where they lead for most of the normal time.
+Gareth Southgate’s side reached the semi-finals of the 2018 World Cup and lost to Croatia in a tie where they led for most of the normal time.

 Both sides meet again at 2 pm on Sunday in Group D and both RTE and BBC will broadcast that tie.